Working with Lemons: Other covers

 Working with Lemons on March 24, 2017, uploaded a cover of the film Moana's "I Am Moana" song that they filmed at the Polynesian Cultural Center in Hawaii.
 They released a cover of Belle from Beauty and the Beast on YouTube on March 31, 2017.
 For Belle, they collaborated with participants in Camp Kostopulos, a Salt Lake special needs camp, to commemorate Camp K's 50th anniversary.
 The music video was filmed at Emigration Canyon, Utah.
 Don Hudson, a KTVX anchor, was Gaston in the cover.

 On September 29, 2017, Working with Lemons uploaded a cover of "Revolting Children" from Matilda the Musical that supports "a kid's right to be a kid".
 They uploaded a cover of "A Lovely Night" from the La La Land film on August 4, 2017.
 Starring Mia Bagley and Cooper Johnson who tap dance through the street, the cover "highlight[ed] the witty jabs in the lyrics" by having it performed by 11-year-olds according to Deseret News reviewer Danielle Christensen.
 The children wore clothes that matched those in the movie with Bagley wearing a yellow dress and Johnson wearing a wool suit.

 Working with Lemons uploaded a cover of "A Million Dreams" from The Greatest Showman film on February 1, 2018, starring Mia Bagley and Cooper Johnson.
 They released a cover of "Journey to the Past" from the film Anastasia on February 23, 2018.
-Deseret News reviewer Syndey Jorgensen said that the cover's star "sings and dances through the wintry forest and befriends a cute puppy as she brings the music to life".
+Deseret News reviewer Sydney Jorgensen said that the cover's star "sings and dances through the wintry forest and befriends a cute puppy as she brings the music to life".
 The group on July 27, 2018, posted a cover of "Waving Through a Window" from the musical Dear Evan Hansen to alert viewers about suicide prevention.